timcowlishaw/enxaneta/documentation/computational_thinking/03_classes_objects_design.md

 We then define a different _implementation_ of the `summary` method for each of the subclasses, which also allows us to get rid of the `if` we needed before.

-The end result is that both our Major and Minor  arcana respond to the `TarotCard` _interface_ - we can call `summary` and `greet` on either of them without caring what concrete type of card they are, but each one encapsulates only the data it needs, and provides its own _implementation_ for summary.
+The end result is that both our Major and Minor  arcana respond to the `TarotCard` _interface_ - we can call `summary` and `greet` on either of them without caring what concrete type of card they are (this is called _polymorphism_), but each one encapsulates only the data it needs, and provides its own _implementation_ for summary.
 This is an example of the benefits of this type of encapsulation: nothing else that needs to deal with a tarot card needs to care about the details of its internal logic, the existence of major and minor arcana, etc, it just needs to ask it how it would summarise itself.

 We've one loose end to tie up later: There's nothing stopping us creating a `TarotCard` class directly, which would be pretty useless: it doesn't provide a summary, and it would error on calling `greet` as it doesn't have a `rank`.
 It's an _**abstract** base class_ - it represents some shared behaviour or concept which never exists in isolation, and python provides a way of marking it as such, ensuring that we will be prevented from tying to instantiate it.
 We do this by making it itself inherit from the `ABC` class (for "Abstract Base Class" [in the package `abc` of the python standard library](https://docs.python.org/3/library/abc.html).